 A residential attic needs excellent ventilation so that a home can “breathe,” expelling excess humidity and letting in fresh air in an efficient cycle that keeps families healthy.
 As heat rises, proper attic air flow also prevents a home from feeling overly warm or stuffy all year round.

-If your home needs better ventilation, attic fans may help circulate air throughout the house and allow trapped heat and humidity to escape more effectively.
+If your home needs better roof ventilation, attic fans may help circulate air throughout the house and allow trapped heat and humidity to escape more effectively.
 Attic fans also circulate heat in wintertime, keeping interior temperatures within a comfortable range and fresh air available.
 Installing attic fans is not a DIY job, however, as fans and vents need proper sealing to prevent air leaks and gaps.

 Homes in humid areas or with poor insulation might require heavy-duty fans, installed by a professional home renovation or remodeling expert.